ddella/ProxySQL/README.md

 }
 ```

 I'm using a custom network and I assign a static IP address for the container.
+The local container directory `/etc/proxysql.cnf` is mapped to the local disk.
 Change the `/path/to/proxysql.conf` for the real path on your local disk.

+ProxySQL TCP ports.

+. `TCP/6032` - ProxySQL admin, for configuration and admistration.
+. `TCP/6033` - ProxySQL mysql, for SQL query.

 ```docker
 docker run -d --network MariaDB --rm \